Safety is paramount to Halite Energy and is at the heart of everything we do.

 Similarly, our experienced team is committed to ensuring the very highest levels of safety at the site and across the wider area.

-The safety record in the UK and worldwide for salt cavern storage is extremely good, underlined by the fact that there has never been a recorded incident at UK facility where gas is stored underground in salt.
+The safety record in the UK and worldwide for salt cavern storage is extremely good, underlined by the fact that there has never been a recorded incident at a UK facility where gas is stored underground in salt.

 Our proposed work has been verified by one of the leading European experts in salt mechanics, Professor R.B.
 Rokahr, who has stated: “On the strength of my 30 years’ experience in salt mechanics and salt cavern construction, I can confirm that stable gas-tight salt caverns can be constructed in the Preesall salt formation for the storage of natural gas.”

 The Health & Safety Executive (independent Government regulator) recognises storage in salt caverns as a secure and environmentally sound way to store gas.
 Halite Energy will strictly adhere to a comprehensive regulatory framework covering the safety of gas storage sites.
-The HSE is the statutory body which ensures compliance and we will be working closely with them to gain their approval and monitor the construction and ongoing operation of the Project.
+The HSE is the statutory body which ensures compliance and we will be working closely with them to monitor the construction and ongoing operation of the Project.
 To find out what the HSE say about safety and salt caverns click here

 We must also comply with the Control of Major Accident Hazards Regulations (COMAH) and Borehole Sites and Operations Regulations 1995 (BSO).